- Architect’s plans for proposed hall improvements

 In the last three years we have upgraded the fire safety in the hall and church considerably by installing an integrated detection and alarm system and emergency lighting.
 Our consulting fire officer told us at the time that we need to have a secondary exit from the hall that does not require access through the kitchen as at present.
 Also, it is not ideal having general access to the hall from the church through the kitchen as at present.

 Therefore the first proposal is to create an access corridor next to the kitchen leading from the bottom of the steps from the church into the hall.
-This would require reducing the size of the kitchen to make room for the corridor.
-Access to and from the kitchen would be via new doors.
-One where the current store room at the bottom of the stairs from the church is which would require reducing the size of the store room.
-The other would be at the hall end of the new corridor giving access from there into the hall.
+This would require reducing the size of the oratory to make room for the corridor.
+Access to and from the kitchen would be via the existing door which would be reworked and a new door at the hall end of the new corridor giving access from the kitchen into the hall.

 2. Disability access and toilet